kritisgh/maryland_voter_data/registration/README.md

 We have statewide elections in off years, every 2 years.
 The patterns other states see we may not see here.

 The state parties remain the same, but the new parties always come and go.

+4/7/25
+The inactive_month.py code is basically the same as the code that produces voter_registration_summary csv except this time it focuses on year,month,county,inactive.
+It produces inactive_voter_summarry.csv

+inactive_month.py produces monthly_inactive_total.csv and it produces the total amount of inactive voters each month in a csv format.

+Then there is plot_inactive.py which creates inactive_voter_trend.png which reads "monthly_inactive_totals.csv" to create the visuals.
+This was done with help from Chatgpt.